i2000s/PhD_Thesis/README.md

         + 3.1.1 Dipole oscillation and emission of polarized light
         + 3.1.2 Polarizability of alkali atoms
         + 3.1.3 Irreducible tensor representation of atomic polarizability
-    + 3.2 Modification of decay rates of atomic transitions
+    + 3.2 Modification of decay rates of atomic transitions
         + 3.2.1 Free-dipole decay rates of multiplets and equivalent dipole method
         + 3.2.2 Waveguide-mediated decay rates
     + 3.3 Geometric effects of dielectric waveguide interfaces
-        + 3.3.1 Modified decay rates from the perspective of waveguide geometry
+        + 3.3.1 Modified decay rates from the perspective of waveguide geometry
         + 3.3.2 Enhanced anisotropy of guided modes with different geometries of waveguides

 + Chapter 4: QND measurement and spin squeezing using nanowaveguides